darthfrazier/API-Challenge/README.md

 I have completed the Java implementation of the API challenge, and I will soon upload some html files that will contain the javascript implementation.
-I hope to also do it in python, but the will likely be after the december 1st due date.
+I hope to also do it in python, but that will likely be after the december 1st due date.

 Thanks!